Kingdoms of Amalur: Re-Reckoning: Perfect Remaster of a Classic Review

 I wasn’t able to get my hands on a hard copy of the game so I had to download it.
 It was a very long wait but it was worth it.
 Being able to explore the outside world and seeing all the NPCs and mobs is extraordinary.
 There are numerous quests you can engage in almost immediately.
 It can be rather overwhelming seeing your quest list fill up so rapidly.
 But hey, if you’ve played Skyrim you should be used to it by now.
 Nevertheless, it is still easy enough to keep track of active quests.

 With quests and battles comes experience.
-When you level up there are three levels: Basic, Advanced and Master.
-Each level meaning more skill in those areas.
-For each area there are nine different skill sets: Alchemy, Blacksmithing, Detect Hidden, Dispelling, Lock-picking, Mercantile, Persuasion, Sagecraft and Stealth.
+When you level up in Kingdoms of Amalur, there are three levels: Basic, Advanced and Master.
+Each level increases the skill required for those areas.
+For each area, there are nine different skill sets: Alchemy, Blacksmithing, Detect Hidden, Dispelling, Lock-picking, Mercantile, Persuasion, Sagecraft and Stealth.
 These choices help towards your ideal character build.
 You also have three ability areas, Might, Finesse and Sorcery, to put points into.
 Each of these is connected to the way you like to play.

 The level of skills determines how successful you are with certain things.
 For example, if your Alchemy is low you have a very low chance of finding useful ingredients.
 On top of this, it’s important to keep an eye on your perk levels as these can also determine whether or not you can use certain items.